We're here to help you and your child navigate the admissions process from start to finish.

-If you’re panicking about a long car journey or the prospect of rainy weather over the break, never fear: London Home Tutors are here with some fun Easter activities for the whole family to enjoy – and we’ve even slipped a bit of subtle educational stuff in there, too!
+If you’re panicking about a long car journey or the prospect of rainy weather over the break, never fear.
+We are here with some fun Easter activities for the whole family to enjoy – and we’ve even slipped a bit of subtle educational stuff in there, too!

 Easter Activities: Bake Together

-Baking might seem like a complicated task, but children as young as nine can follow a recipe with minimal help – and it’s a great, fun way to improve both reading and mathematical skills (weighing and measuring, for instance).
-We love this simple Easter biscuit recipe from BBC Good Food, which will also allow your child to show off their artistic side when it comes to icing the baked goods; alternatively, how about trying these ‘eggstremely’ easy (sorry, couldn’t resist) yet utterly delicious Mars bar nests?
+Baking might seem like a complicated task, but children as young as nine can follow a recipe with minimal help.
+Additionally, it’s a great, fun way to improve both reading and mathematical skills (weighing and measuring, for instance).
+We love this simple Easter biscuit recipe from BBC Good Food, which will also allow your child to show off their artistic side when it comes to icing the baked goods.
+Alternatively, how about trying these ‘eggstremely’ easy (sorry, couldn’t resist) yet utterly delicious Mars bar nests?

 Easter Activities: Jazz Up Journeys